dr-rompecabezas/free-genai-bootcamp-2025/README.md

 - Utility tool for processing YouTube transcripts to support NLP tasks

 The application demonstrates practical use of Large Language Models (GPT) and Text-to-Speech technology in language education.

+## ✌️ `/signing-app` directory

+The `/signing-app` directory contains the Luka Pona Signing Learning App, a prototype application that helps users learn sign language through computer vision and machine learning.
+Key features include:

+- Real-time hand tracking and landmark detection using MediaPipe
+- Dynamic Time Warping (DTW) for comparing learner signs with templates
+- Detailed feedback with similarity scores and areas for improvement
+- Visual analysis tools including side-by-side comparisons and heatmaps
+- GIF-based recording and playback for sign comparisons

+The application demonstrates practical use of computer vision and gesture recognition in language education, with an emphasis on providing meaningful feedback to learners.

 ## 🪢 `/lang-portal` directory